Due to the latest Government announcement, we have less people in our office. If you call and there is no reply

 Further career support is available:

-If you're travelling to and from Jersey you need to follow the Safer Travel guidance, including guidance on isolation when returning to Jersey.
+If you're travelling to and from Jersey you need to follow the current travel guidance, including guidance on isolation when returning to Jersey.

 Financial support for students with extended courses are due to coronavirus

-In line with existing legislation we're able to provide financial support to students receiving maintenance grants who are mandated to complete their degree in the UK.
+In line with existing legislation we're able to provide financial support to students receiving maintenance grants who are mandated to complete their degree in their universities' jurisdiction.

 The student must provide evidence from the university that the course cannot be completed in Jersey.

-This support will be on a pro rata basis to the annual maintenance grant they receive and the time they are required to be in the UK.
+This support will be on a pro rata basis to the annual maintenance grant they receive and the time they are required to be at their university.